English - Reading

 Fluent Readers

 When pupils have become fluent readers, the emphasis shifts from fidelity to a fully decodable book scheme to exploring texts and language in wide ranging genres and reading with independence.
 Comprehension remains a focus to ensure that pupils understand their reading and vocabulary development continues to be a high priority.
 Once fluent, pupils are able to select books of particular interest to them, in addition to the texts studied as a class.
-The Accelerated Reader framework assists pupils and teachers to identify texts appropriate for the individual pupil’s stage of development, preventing undue demand on working memory and maintaining interest and engagement.
+Books may be selected from class libraries, Bug Club texts, the Accelerated Reader framework or other materials.

 Spelling and grammatical knowledge sessions are scheduled weekly to ensure pupils are secure in their understanding.